lavaait/Deployment/README.md

 4. Navigate to URL http://localhost:5000

-Enter valid numerical values in input boxes and hit Predict.
+Enter years of experience values in the input box and hit Predict Salary.
 You will be able to see the predicted results in the web page

 Link for accessing the model: https://salary-predict-api.herokuapp.com